Police drone finds blind man in the woods after he went missing for 33 hours

 After he was rescued, Doty was transported to St. Francis Hospital in Hartford for evaluation and treatment, Nolan said.
 His condition was not immediately known, police said.

-CNN has attempted to reach out to Doty's family members for comment.
+CNN has attempted to reach Doty's family members for comment.